 Deloitte: Streaming Fatigue to Boost Aggregators

-The increasing importance of aggregators in the age of SVOD fatigue is among the key shifts set to reshape the media sector, according the Deloitte Technology, Media & Telecommunications (TMT) 2025 Predictions report.
+The increasing importance of aggregators in the age of SVOD fatigue is among the key shifts set to reshape the media sector, according to the Deloitte Technology, Media & Telecommunications (TMT) 2025 Predictions report.

 Per the report, the number of SVOD services per household is forecast to peak in 2025 at four in the U.S. and a little over two in Europe, with a decline going forward.
 SVOD revenues, however, could still rise with price hikes, further crackdowns on password sharing and improved bundling options.